Elliptic curves and Fourier coefficients of meromorphic modular forms: Poles of higher order

 \begin{conjecture} Let $k\in\{4,6,8,10,14\}$, $1\leq r\leq k-1$, and $C/\Q$ be an elliptic curve.
 Let $p$ be a supersingular prime of $C$ with $v_p(j(C))=0=v_p(j(C)-1728)$.
 Then, for all $n,l\in\Z^+$,

 where $a_m(\;\cdot\;):=0$ if $m\notin\Z$. \end{conjecture} \begin{remark} When $p$ is supersingular, $F_{k,C}^{(r)}$ may be viewed as an overconvergent $p$-adic modular form, since the pole lies in the supersingular locus.
-Indeed, for $l\geq 2$, \Cref{supersingular-prime-conjecture-higher} leads to the consideration of $U_p^{l-2}(U_p-p^{k-2})(F_{k,C}^{(r)})$.
-Here one observes that there is no old cusp form by our choice of $k$ and the operator $U_p-p^{k-2}$ annihilates all the $p$-new cusp forms of weight $k$.
-Hence, heuristically one should be able to write $(U_p-p^{k-2})(F_{k,C}^{(r)})$ as an asymptotic sum of $U_p$-eigenforms with slopes $\geq k-1$, which then also supports the conjectural congruence satisfied by $U_p^{l-2}(U_p-p^{k-2})(F_{k,C}^{(r)})$.
-(We refer to \cite{calegari-pmf} and \cite{gouvea-mazur} for discussions on the asymptotic expansions of overconvergent modular forms using $U_p$-eigenforms.) \end{remark} \begin{remark} \Cref{supersingular-prime-conjecture-higher} implies \Cref{asd-conjecture} in the supersingular case.
+Indeed, for $l\geq 2$, \Cref{supersingular-prime-conjecture} leads to the consideration of $U_p^{l-2}(U_p-p^{k-2})(F_{k,C}^{(r)})$.
+Here one observes that there is no old cusp form by our choice of $k$ and the operator $U_p-p^{k-2}$ annihilates all the newforms of weight $k$ and level~$p$.
+Hence, heuristically one should be able to write $(U_p-p^{k-2})(F_{k,C}^{(r)})$ as an asymptotic sum of $U_p$-eigenforms \footnote{We refer to \cite[Section~3.5]{calegari-pmf} and \cite{gouvea-mazur} for discussions on the asymptotic expansions of overconvergent modular forms using $U_p$-eigenforms.} with slopes $\geq k-1$, which then also supports the conjectural congruence satisfied by $U_p^{l-2}(U_p-p^{k-2})(F_{k,C}^{(r)})$. \end{remark} \begin{remark} \Cref{supersingular-prime-conjecture} implies \Cref{asd-conjecture} in the supersingular case.
 We sketch a proof here for $l\geq k-1$.
-For supersingular $p$, the characteristic polynomial $P_p(X)$ is given by
+For a supersingular prime $p$, the characteristic polynomial $P_p(X)$ is given by

-It then follows from \Cref{supersingular-prime-conjecture-higher} and direct computations that for all $s\in\Z_{\geq0}$,
+It then follows from \Cref{supersingular-prime-conjecture} and direct computations that for all $s\in\Z_{\geq0}$,

 which implies \Cref{asd-conjecture}. \end{remark}